-Our current goal in developing LNF and Lambda is to suppress the virus and reduce liver inflammation.
-Therefore, we have defined a primary endpoint for D-LIVR as a 2 log reduction in HDV RNA and ALT normalization.
-Our long term goal in developing LNF and Lambda is to reduce viral load in such a manner as to achieve durable suppression of the virus to below the level of quantification (<LLOQ), the point where, upon withdrawal of the therapy, the infection does not return to quantifiable levels.
-Evidence that academic investigators have gathered suggests that combinations of LNF and Lambda with other antiviral agents may hold promise for longer duration treatment and sustained, long-term reduction of viral load.
+Our current goal in developing LNF and lambda is to suppress the virus and reduce liver inflammation.
+Therefore, we have defined a primary endpoint for D-LIVR as $a \ge 2$ log reduction in HDV RNA and ALT normalization.
+Our long-term goal in developing LNF and lambda is to reduce viral load in such a manner as to achieve durable suppression of the virus to BLQ, the point where, upon withdrawal of the therapy, the infection does not return to quantifiable levels.
+Evidence that academic investigators have gathered suggests that combinations of LNF and lambda with other antiviral agents may hold promise for longer duration treatment and sustained, long-term reduction of viral load.